-There have been no material changes to our risk factors contained in our Annual Report on Form 10-K for the year ended December 31, 2017.
+Other than as set forth below, there have been no material changes to our risk factors contained in our Annual Report on Form 10-K for the year ended December 31, 2017.
 For a further discussion of our Risk Factors, refer to the "Risk Factors" discussion contained in our Annual Report on Form 10-K for the year ended December 31, 2017.